milospivas/ieee_spc_2020_qualifications/README.md

 # ieee_spc_2020_qualifications
-IEEE Signal Processing Cup Qualifications
+ML project for IEEE Signal Processing Cup Qualifications

+Start from the main .mlx or .m file